mrjaime714/csufsec/Constitution.md

 approval of the officers.

 #### Clause D.
-The Street Boss (ambassador) shall be in charge of public relations and the care of initate members.
+The Street Boss (ambassador) shall be in charge of public relations and the care of initiate members.

 #### Clause E.
 The Consiglieri of Logistics (secretary) takes minutes at all meetings of the organization, files minutes